 Sexual harassment and retaliation cases continue to result in large settlements with the Equal Employment Opportunity Commission (EEOC).
-Recently, Goodwill Industries of the Greater East Bay in California, and one of its affiliates, Calidad Industries, agreed to pay $850,000 to settle a lawsuit alleging female janitors working the night shift were sexually harassed on a regular basis by their direct supervisor.
+Recently, a thrift store agreed to pay $850,000 to settle a lawsuit alleging female janitors working the night shift were sexually harassed on a regular basis by their direct supervisor.
 Read On

 Instead of focusing on lattes and Frappuccinos, nearly 175,000 Starbucks employees are spending the afternoon of May 29 learning about unconscious bias, racial discrimination and building a diverse and “welcoming” company for employees and customers.

 The all-staff training was prompted by the arrest of two African-American men at a Philadelphia Starbucks in April.
 The incident triggered a crisis for the company and its mission to be the ‘third place’ – Starbucks’ term for a place between home and work, where customers can gather and connect.
 As a result, Starbucks collaborated with advisers and researchers to develop an anti-bias curriculum that includes a video, team guidebook and small group discussions.
 Read On

 Retaliation claims remain the most common of all discrimination charges filed with the Equal Employment Opportunity Commission (EEOC).
 In 2017, almost 49% of all EEOC filings involved workplace retaliation.
 Some recent examples highlight the impact of retaliation case settlements on an organization’s bottom line, not to mention reputation and productivity.
 With these claims, it is more important than ever for every workplace to implement an anti-retaliation training program.